Ejjaffe/unzipper/README.md

 Unzipping a large number of zip files can be quite a laborious task to do manually and "select all/extract here" only extracts a the first selected file in windows 10.
 That's why this utility exists.

+## Requirements:
+OS: should work on nearly all Windows, linux, and possibly some Mac OS's
+Python: Version 2.7 or higher (up to 3.8 at least).

 ## To use:

 ### Basic Computer Users: